-Rangitīkei Priority Area Key Themes Project Healthy Communities Unique Communities SENSE OF COMMUNITY 1 1.1 Connect open spaces via the development of nature networks.
+Rangitīkei Priority Area Key Themes Project Thriving Communities ANTIQUE AND BOUTIQUE DESTINATION 1 1.1 Develop and implement a signage and wayfinding plan that: Provides for local storytelling.
+Provides for iwi, cultural, historical expression to enhance the visitor experience.
+Enhances the entrances to Hunterville to increase amenity and the sense of arrival at a destination, encouraging travellers to stop.
+Encourages active mobility and visitors exploring the town centre.
+ANTIQUE A DEST 1.2 1.3 Encourage retailers and hospitality businesses to engage with the footpath.
+Explore opportunities for improving infrastructure investment that supports Hunterville as a destination 1.4 e.g EV chargers, seating.
+Monitor demand for commercial and industrial land ~ 2.1 Connect open spaces via the development of nature networks.
 Explore opportunities for storytelling along the networks.
-1.2 Support community-led development of parks and open spaces that is aligned with the Parks, Open Spaces and Sporting Facilities Strategy.
-1.3 Support environmental enhancements of the Pourewa Stream including planting, fencing, and removal of wastewater and the work of the RRCC Catchment Group and Nga Puna Rau o Rangitīkei / Mokai Patea nui tonu.
-Connected Communities BETTER TRANSPORT 2 2.1 Development of Activity Mobility Pathways: Hunterville - Marton Healthy Communities 2.2 Advocate for the implementation of innovative public transport options, including via road and rail.
-Healthy Communities MEET HOUSING DEMAND 3 3.1 Undertake a District Plan Change for urban growth that: Rezones residential and lifestyle growth areas.
+Healthy Communities Unique SENSE OF COMMUNITY 2 2.2 Support community-led development of parks and open spaces that is aligned with the Parks, Open Spaces and Sporting Facilities Strategy Communities SE CON 2.3 Support environmental enhancements of the Pourewa Stream including; planting, fencing and removal of wastewater and the work of the RRCC Catchment Group Connected Communities BETTER TRANSPORT 3 3.1 Development of Activity Mobility Pathways: Hunterville - Marton Healthy Communities BET TRAN 3.2 Advocate for the implementation of innovative public transport options, including via road and rail.
+MAND 4.1 Undertake a District Plan Change for urban growth that: Rezones residential and lifestyle growth areas.
 Identifies smaller properties on the urban fringe that could be rezoned as residential Implements structure plans for future growth areas and undeveloped residential areas.
 Implement a planning framework to provide for a range of housing types.
-3.2 Increase education and provide resources to the community and developers that identifies housing development opportunities and supports infill development throughout the urban area.
-ET HOU 3.3 Work collaboratively to identify opportunities to increase flood and stormwater resilience for Hunterville. Β 3.4 Investigate future capacity for the Hunterville wastewater treatment plant and networks and implement upgrade projects where required.
-3.5 Investigate future capacity for the Hunterville water supply and implement upgrade projects where required.
-Thriving Communities ANTIQUE AND BOUTIQUE DESTINATION 4 4.1 Develop and implement a signage and wayfinding plan that: Provides for local storytelling.
-Provides for iwi, cultural, historical expression to enhance the visitor experience.
-Enhances the entrances to Hunterville to increase amenity and the sense of arrival at a destination, encouraging travellers to stop.
-Encourages active mobility and visitors exploring the town centre.
-4.2 Encourage retailers and hospitality businesses to engage with the footpath.
-4.3 Explore opportunities for improving infrastructure investment that supports Hunterville as a destination e.g EV chargers, seating.
-4.4 Monitor demand for commercial and industrial land
+Healthy Communities MEET HOUSING DEMAND 4 4.2 Increase education and provide resources to the community and developers that identifies housing development opportunities and supports infill development throughout the urban area.
+EET HOL 4.3 Work collaboratively to identify opportunities to increase flood and stormwater resilience for Hunterville.
+ME 4.4 Investigate future capacity for the Hunterville wastewater treatment plant and networks and implement upgrade projects where required.
+4.5 Investigate future capacity for the Hunterville water supply and implement upgrade projects where required.